neuroinformatics-unit/gsoc/GSoC-2025/movement: front-end support for filtering module.md

 - **Napari Widget Suite**:
   - Dropdown menus for confidence filters (threshold-based outlier removal).
   - Sliders/inputs for Median filter (window size) and SavGol filter (window size, polynomial order).
-  - Real-time overlay of raw vs. filtered data.
+  - Show overlay of filtered vs the original data
 - **Testing Framework**:
-  - Unit tests for filter logic and UI components.
+  - Pytests for filter logic and UI components.
   - Performance benchmarks.
 - **Documentation**:
   - Tutorials on how to use the new widget on sample datasets.